 This right is exercised against the creditors, if any, of her deceased husband, and his legal heirs.
-The legal heirs of the husband cannot get possession (and benefit) of the properties of the deceased until they make payments towards unpaid dower in proportion of their respective shares.
-Thus, this may be said to be a coercive method of recovery of unpaid dower from husband’s legal heirs.
+The legal heirs of the husband cannot get possession (and benefit) of the properties of the deceased until they make payments towards unpaid dower in the proportion to their respective shares.
+Thus, this may be said to be a coercive method of recovery of unpaid dower from the husband’s legal heirs.

-Submitted by – Akshay Bhasin, UILMS Gurugram
+Submitted by – Akshay Bhasin,

 Saburunnessa v.
 Sabdu Sheikh AIR 1934, Cal.
 HC